kannaKannaK/airpay_package/README.md

 ## Usage
 Add `airpay_package` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-You can now include a airpayPackage widget in your widget tree.
+You can now include a airpayPackage in your widget tree.
 See the [airpayPackage](https://pub.dev/packages/airpay_package/) widget's Dartdoc for more details on how to use the widget.